Protecting Your eCommerce Business from Fraud: Best Practices

 • Be PCI compliant: PCI (Payment Card Industry Data Security Standards) compliance establishes a set of security standards businesses must comply with to process, store, and transmit credit card information.
 Using these standards reduces the risk of fraud and protects sensitive customer information because it requires regular security assessments that help to identify and address vulnerabilities in a business’s security systems.

-• Invest in a go-to-market security solution: The most comprehensive solution for eccommerce fraud prevention is a go-to-market security tool.
-A go-to-market security platform, like CHEQ can provide a layer of visibilty over all fraudulent activity, testing each visitor with cybersecurity challenges and automatic blocking of malicious activity.
+• Invest in a go-to-market security solution: The most comprehensive solution for eCommerce fraud prevention is a go-to-market security tool.
+A go-to-market security platform, like CHEQ, can provide a layer of visibility into all fraudulent activities, testing each visitor with cybersecurity challenges and helping with blocking of malicious activity.

 Maintaining Customer Trust and Ensuring eCommerce Security with CHEQ